pedroviniciusbar/hyperion-audio-effects/README.md

 ### Installation and running on Windows *

 1. Install Python 2.7 (set python to PATH)
-2. Install needed components from PyGI AIO: http://sourceforge.net/projects/pygobjectwin32/files/ (run the installer and select as follows)
+2. Install needed components from PyGI AIO: http://sourceforge.net/projects/pygobjectwin32/files/
    - Do you have portable?
 No
    - Choose destination: 2.7
    - Choose packages: Base packages, Gst-plugins, Gst-plugins-extra, Gstreamer